singl3focus/mini-projects_go/README.md

 ## web_worldfile_search

-Simple REST API which allow client send the Get request on path : /files/search and deliver the argument "word".
+REST API which allow client send the Get request on path : /files/search and deliver the argument "word".
 Example:

 > localhost:8080/files/search?word=дни

 Resoponse on this request is a list of files which contains word delivered as argument.

-## web_worldfile_search
+## console game

+This game allows the user to navigate through locations, check for items in the location and take them.